awesomebrownies/morse-autoincorrect/JOURNAL.md

 *1.5 hours spent in line*

 ## Day 2

-Log #2: To create the mechanism, we constructed off a audio amplifier out of towers of solder, each pin at a time.
+To create the mechanism, we constructed off a audio amplifier out of towers of solder, each pin at a time.
 Once finished the swarming spaghetti monster of breadboards consumed our work.
 The spaghetti was weak, and easily shifted.
 More importantly, the communication channels within, our **firmware**, had a fatal flaw.
 Evan worked on the first mechanism. *the button*.
 This was no ordinary button.
 As it refused to work despite every effort, neither towards staff member or any helping hand.

 *4 hours exterminating the bugs within the code*